mmistakes/minimal-mistakes/_posts/2023-04-15-cater-empower-and-support-collaboration-in-product-design.md

 toc: true
 ---

 Design is not reserved for designers alone; it's a collaborative process that teams do together.
-Moreover, tasteful design isn't limited to your latest creation app in Figma that leverages OpenAI's GPT-4 (large language model).
+Moreover, tasteful design isn't limited to your latest "unique" app in Figma that leverages OpenAI's GPT-4 (large language model).
 It manifests itself every day, such as crafting emails, facilitating meetings, and writing blog posts!

 bld.ai teams have built hundreds of products and many of them contain real-time collaborative elements.
 Common mistakes made by our designers are to assume that users will be beginners forever and to define roles/permissions, which inadvertently constrain users.